mwiegand/exchange-bot/README.md

 1. Get a Bot from ["IBM Code Bot Asset Exchange"](https://developer.ibm.com/code/exchanges/bots)

-1. add "active" to the Name of the chatbot your webapp should connect to
+1. add "active" to the Name of the chatbot your Webapp should connect to